mynah22/Homelab-Guides/pfsenseAdvantech.md

 I have installed pfsense on an Advantech fwa-1320 network appliance

 This requires a serial interface.
-I bought a usb console cable for under $10 (usefull for other net appliances without video out).
-Install the drivers (most likely ftdi).
+I bought a usb console cable for under $10 (useful for other net appliances that lack video out).
+Install the drivers (most likely [ftdi](https://ftdichip.com/drivers/)).

 For this installation you need to download the ***USB Memstick Installer*** from the [PFSense Download page]https://www.pfsense.org/download/
 Achitecture: AMD64
 Console: Serial